 Your Work Coach may suggest that you move over to the online service, but if you do not feel ready for that then explain why.

 Shahid lives with his parents.
 He has been attending his local college but his course is coming to an end.
 He will then need to claim benefits in his own right.
 Shadid has learning difficulties and so will not be able to make and maintain an online Universal Credit claim without help.
 His parents have no experience themselves with using a computer.
 His sister (who lives locally) calls the UC Helpline and explains the situation.
 The adviser agrees that it would be best for Shahid to have an offline claim.
-She helps them make the claim over the phone and explains that he will receive written notifications about his award and can call the UC Helpline to report any changes in his circumstances or ask any questions about his award as he will not have access to an online account.
+She helps him make the claim over the phone and explains that he will receive written notifications about his award and can call the UC Helpline to report any changes in his circumstances or ask any questions about his award as he will not have access to an online account.